oceana1129/RPG-Text-Adventure-Game/README.md

 [Here is a YouTube link displaying some runs of the code](https://youtu.be/Fx_okUmQX44)

+## Optimizations

+Given more time, I would have expanded the game with persistent data using JSON to simplify content management and improve scalability.
+I also planned to add status effects, inventory usage during combat, additional quality-of-life features such as character stat screens and customizable text speed, and a more polished inventory system.
+While the current demo includes 10 explorable rooms, the game's architecture was designed to support a much larger dungeon, making future content additions straightforward.

+## Lessons Learned:

+This project was my introduction to Python and reinforced many core software engineering concepts beyond the language itself.
+I gained experience designing modular game systems, implementing object-oriented programming principles, creating maintainable code, and balancing project scope with available time.
+Building a complete RPG also taught me how interconnected systems like combat, exploration, inventory, and progression work together to create an engaging gameplay experience.

 ### Thank You For Playing!

 Thank you, the player, for playing my game.
 This game is currently available as a Demo with 10 different rooms to explore.

 If you’d like to see more or enjoy my game, stay tuned to my GitHub page.
-If you have anything to share, have feedback to give, or find any potential errors then please let me know.
+If you have anything to share, have feedback to give, or find any potential errors, then please let me know.
 Any feedback is appreciated.